codeonlyjs/website/content/guide/apiRouter.md

 ### current {#Route#current}

-True when this is the current route
+`true` when this is the current route.

+There will only ever be one current route.

 ```ts